oracle/cloudtestdrive/AppDev/wls/forms/forms_intro.md

 In case something went wrong, all the steps generate extensive log files, so you can easily debug where a possible issue has occurred, and what the cause of the problem might be.

+You can find the detailed instructions to execute this installation on the [next page of the tutorial](https://oracle.github.io/cloudtestdrive/AppDev/wls/forms/?lab=creating-forms-environment)

+## Rebuild the Forms automation based on a new version of WLS on OCI stack.

+The example script provided is based on the WebLogic Marketplace automation version available at the time of creation of the tutorial (March 2021).
+As this script is updated regularly, you might want to rebase your Forms automation to be based on the latest version.

+A script is provided to modify a freshly downloaded version of the standard OCI Marketplace script to include the required steps to launch the Forms installation at the end of the process.

+One of the key drivers is the use of newer images of the the WLS VM Image, with newer patch sets or higher versions of the JDK.